This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 Therefore, I’m going to assume that most of you, if you’re going to buy a house, will wind up getting a mortgage.
 If you haven’t figured it out already, I’m not a big one for rules of thumb.
 Instead, I’d rather you go through the exercise of prioritization to see where housing falls on the list of priorities in your life to determine how much you should be spending on it.
 So, my rules will be few and narrow when it comes to getting a mortgage.

 - Put as much down on the house as you can.
 The rates for a 20% down loan will be lower than for a 0% down.
 That’s almost tautological.
 Don’t be fooled by the siren song of believing that mortgage interest deductions will make financing more of your house worthwhile.
 The mortgage interest deduction only kicks in above what your standard deduction is.
 If you’re filing single, your deduction in 2020, is $12,400.
 If you’re filing married, it’s $24,800 for 2020.
-That means you have to have enough in itemized deductions to exceed that threshold for the mortgage interest deduction to kick in, and then, it’s only going to be the amount above the deduction which counts.
+That means you have to have enough in itemized deductions to exceed that threshold for the mortgage interest deductioyour deduction in 2020, is $12,400.
+If you’re filing married, it’s $24,800 for 2020n to kick in, and then, it’s only going to be the amount above the deduction which counts.
 Furthermore, you’re making financial decisions because of tax implications, not based on whether or not the decision is a smart move in the first place.

 - Get the lowest length for your mortgage that you can.
 The payments will only go up by a small percentage, but you can probably get a noticeably lower interest rate, and you’ve already cut the term of the mortgage by at least half compared to a normal, 30 year mortgage.
 If you can get a shorter term than 15 years, do it.